@ibnlanre/portal

 }

-Partial updates with objects using $use
+4. **Partial updates with objects using `$use`:**

-supports partial updates.
+When a store (or a part of a store accessed via `$use`) holds an object, the `setState` function returned by `$use` supports partial updates.
 Provide an object with only the properties you want to change.

 // store.ts